-We recommend that a building and pest inspection be conducted by an independent professional inspection company prior to the purchase becoming unconditional by way of including a Special Condition in the Contract of Sale.
+We recommend that a building and pest inspection be conducted by an independent professional inspection.
 These inspections will verify the severity of defects (if any) and may even reveal unreported problems.
-Depending on how the Contract of Sale is worded, the Contract can be rescinded if the building/pest inspection report shows major structural defects.
-Alternatively, the Contract can be worded so that if the building/pest inspection report is not to the satisfaction of the purchaser (costly repairs needed), the purchaser can choose to rescind the Contract or alternatively the purchaser may wish to proceed with the purchase but renegotiate a lesser price.
+Depending on how the Contract of Sale is worded, the Contract can be rescinded if the building/pest inspection report shows major structural defects or that there is an active pest infestation.

 It is very important that you have the correct wording on Special Conditions relating to your offer prior to making the offer.
-It is highly recommended that you seek your Conveyancing Lawyer’s assistance in the drafting of your offer and the conditions of purchase.
+It is highly recommended that you seek your Conveyancer’s assistance in the drafting of your offer and the conditions of purchase.

 Once all Special Conditions are satisfactorily completed, and your finance has been formally approved in writing, you are bound by the terms of the Contract and must continue to settlement.

 If you have not already done so, you will now need to contact a Conveyancer or Solicitor to assist you with the paperwork and settlement.

 Your representative will liaise with the vendor’s conveyancer or solicitor and your lender to arrange settlement.